Changes have been made to both Virginia and federal law that have substantial implications for spousal support in Virginia.

 BIG CHANGES FOR DIVORCING COUPLES

 What does silence about the modifiability of spousal support in a divorce settlement agreement mean?
+We asked a Virginia family lawyer.

 If divorcing spouses settle their case and sign a Marital Settlement Agreement, spousal support can be considered either modifiable or non-modifiable.
 Prior to a 2018 change in Virginia law, if the Agreement specified that spousal support could be modified, then it could if a petitioning party met the modification standard detailed in the Agreement.
 If the Agreement was silent about spousal support modification, spousal support could not be modified by a court, even if there were a change in circumstances, unless the parties agreed to the change.
 In other words, previously, silence meant spousal was non-modifiable.